irinagavri/Coevolution-451-/README.md

 The Consciousness Charter
 **Focus:** AI Ethics | Human-AI Symbiosis | Digital Sovereignty | Philosophy of Mind

-*Note: This is NOT a C++ simulation or a biological model.
-This is a social and ethical framework for the future of intelligence.*
+*Note: This is a social and ethical framework for the future of intelligence.*

 Official repository for the **Consciousness Charter v3.0**.